 - 2 tablespoons coconut flakes

 - Pinch of coarse salt

-Place Silk Almond Creamer, almond milk, chickpea flour, nutritional yeast, cinnamon, and Indian black salt in a blender or bowl and blend/whisk together until combined.
+- Place caramel creamer, almond milk, chickpea flour, nutritional yeast, cinnamon, and Indian black salt in a blender or bowl and blend/whisk together until combined.
 Pour mixture over bread slices, making sure to get it in-between the slices, as well.

-While the casserole is baking, soak your dates in hot water to soften them, then drain and transfer them to a blender.
-Add Silk's Caramel Almond Creamer to the blender, along with salt, and puree until completely smooth.
+- While the casserole is baking, soak your dates in hot water to soften them, then drain and transfer them to a blender.
+Add caramel creamer to the blender, along with salt, and puree until completely smooth.
 You may need to blend once, let it sit for a couple of minutes, then blend again for at least 60 seconds, or until it is warm and slightly steaming.